LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 ### **How we, Parkkings used Agile**
 As mentioned up above, We use the Agile methodology together with it's scrum framework.
-We have also broken our project into smaller parts right away.
-Agile wise we follow most of it's values and principles.
-For example.
-Value 2 is utilized, We haven't made much more documentation than user stories so we could start developing swiftly.
+As suggested by Agile we started by breaking the project down into smaller pieces and we've made sure to abide to most of it's values and principles if not all.
+For example the way Value 2 is utilized within our project, We haven't made extra documentation other than user stories so we could start developing swiftly.
+And throughout the entire development cycle we have included our customers.
+We did all of this by abiding to Agile's notorious framework; Scrum.

 ### **How we, Parkkings used Scrum**
+In order to work Agile and get lost due to lack of structure we've decided to make use of Agile's framework: Scrum.
+We took actions from Scrum such as, assigning scrum roles, working in sprints, keeping a scrumboard and holding frequent retrospectives.
+You can read more about these things specifically below.

 **Scrum roles:**
 As far as the Product owner role went it always stayed the same.
 The employees from Mediaan would be our Product owners and this never changed.
 As for Scrum masters however this was different.
 We've decided to rotate this role around after sprints.